 The nature of life is, I think, that we can’t live in crisis mode for ever.
 Sooner or later, you adjust, you find a new balance.

 You wake up one day and realise your jaw doesn’t ache from clenching in your sleep.
 Your heart isn’t racing.
 You’re not thinking about the crisis because you’re distracted by work, and the sun is shining and is it time to book in at the hairdresser?
 Life has a habit of making you move on, and focusing you on the trivial details of the everyday.

 It’s definitely been a year (and a bit) of crisis, for us.
 There’s been a pandemic (in case you missed it), work has been utter chaos, and poor Flea’s been dealing with home schooling and the uncertainty of this year’s GCSEs.
 And on top of that, there’s our family situation.

 I feel like we’ve made peace with home schooling, and I’ve adjusted to changes in my work, and things are on more of an even keel these days.
 But I confess, it’s been 18 months and I’m still struggling with the ongoing split from half of my family.

 My family are the sort of people who try to do what they think is right.
-So I know they have valid, good reasons for the choices they’ve made, and I’m not here to say they’re wrong.
+So I accept that they have valid, good reasons for the choices they’ve made, and I’m not here to say they’re wrong.
 Equally, though, I think I deserve a family that picks up the phone when my birth mother dies.